faridaalin/semester-project-2021/README.md

 1. Create a free account at [Create an MongoDB Atlas Account](https://docs.atlas.mongodb.com/tutorial/create-atlas-account/), you can follow the steps described here.
 2. Create a project, and a Free Tier Cluster.
-3. Change env-example to env
+3. Change env-example to .env
 4. Then add you env variables.

 ```